Kendrick Lamar, Gabrielle Douglas among BET Award winners

-NEW YORK Teenage Olympian Gabrielle Douglas, rapper Kendrick Lamar, actor Jamie Foxx as well as singers Rihanna and Nicki Minaj were among the top winners at the annual BET Awards on Sunday.
+NEW YORK, June 30 Teenage Olympian Gabrielle Douglas, rapper Kendrick Lamar, actor Jamie Foxx as well as singers Rihanna and Nicki Minaj were among the top winners at the annual BET Awards on Sunday.

 The BET Awards celebrate black musicians, actors and athletes.
 The program is televised on the cable TV network BET, Black Entertainment Television, part of Viacom Inc.